-This committee shall consider individual grievances, including grievances regarding salary matters (see also "Terms of Employment"), brought before it by members of the faculty including full-time and part-time members, research professors, lecturers, and visiting professors.
+This committee shall consider individual grievances, including grievances regarding salary matters (see also "Terms of Employment"), brought before it by members of the faculty.
 When, in its judgment, a grievance is determined to be well-founded, the committee shall attempt to resolve the matter through mediation or other appropriate action.
 See also "Academic Grievance Procedures."
-The committee shall consist of nine elected members for staggered three-year terms and one exofficio member from the Faculty Salary Equity Oversight Committee appointed by the provost.
+The committee shall consist of nine elected members for staggered three-year terms.
 All members of the committee shall be tenured full professors or tenured librarians, and, at the time they commence a term of service on the committee, a year shall have elapsed since their last service, if any, on the University Committee on Tenure and Promotions.
 Faculty members appointed to administrative positions such as department chair, assistant dean, or associate dean are not eligible to serve on this committee.